ingydotnet/project-site/src/index.md

 * `bootstrap45`

-  This builder is a modified version of the tooling used to produce the [Bootsrap 4.5 documenation website](https://getbootstrap.com/docs/4.5/).
+  This builder is a modified version of the tooling used to produce the [Bootstrap 4.5 documentation website](https://getbootstrap.com/docs/4.5/).
   Its main features are that it has a site section contents sidebar on the left and page contents navigation on the right.
   It has a lot of other little formatting niceties and given that its Bootstrap's site you can expect it will work well everywhere.